Olb/flask-coffee-shop/README.md

 ### Testing

-To run the tests, create a sqlite database called `test_drinks.py` and add a single drink.
+To run the tests, create a sqlite database called `test_drinks.py` in the /src directory and add a single drink.
 Change `self.manager_token` and `self.barista_token` in test_drinks.py to valid tokens.
 Then, from the /src directory run

 ```
 python test_drinks.py